bamlab/typescript-patterns/recompose/how-to-type-container-with-compose.md

 # How to type Container with Compose from Recompose ?

 Generally, we use `compose` in containers.
 Containers inject props in components.
-So it's important to type it correctly to only expose expose properties that developers really need to initialize.
+So it's important to type it correctly to only expose properties that developers really need to initialize.

 ## 📝 Example